TapResearch/slate/source/includes/_campaign_relationships.md

 }
 ```

-Exlcudes campaigns from being shown together for a user.
+Excludes campaigns from being shown together for a user.

 ### HTTP Request